-Perhaps one of the most important words you never learned in high school French class, terroir is defined as totality of all the environmental factors affecting the growth of the grape.
-It is one of the single most important aspects which affects how a wine tastes, second only, perhaps, to the type of grape itself.
+Perhaps one of the most important words you never learned in high school French class, terroir is defined as all the environmental factors affecting the growth of the grape.
+It is one of the most important factors affecting how a wine tastes, second only, perhaps, to the type of grape itself.

-Napa, like most of the rest of the San Francisco Bay Area, is not just one homogenous valley, but a veritable cornucopia of growing conditions, comprised of complex topographical variations, numerous different soil types, a reasonably large spectrum of temperatures, and even multiple microclimates within relatively small geographical regions.
+Napa is not just one homogenous valley, but is a veritable cornucopia of growing conditions, comprised of complex topographical variations, numerous different soil types, a reasonably large spectrum of temperatures, and even multiple microclimates within relatively small geographical regions.

 Because of this, in 1981, during the early years of winemaking in California, certain regions with similar growing characteristics within Napa valley were identified.
 These were termed “American Viticultural Areas”, or AVAs, which are set by the Federal Government, and allow us to further specify where a wine is from.
 As consumers, knowing the AVA a wine hails from can help us have an idea of what qualities a wine may possess, even if we haven’t actually tried the wine before.
 Currently, there are 16 recognized AVA in Napa Valley.
 One of these AVA’s, and the subject of this post, is the Diamond Mountain District AVA.